 We unintentionally were sending her the unspoken message that she couldn’t make it on her own and needed our help.

 So we stopped.
 It took a little time to undo what we’d created.
 It was uncomfortable and painful to watch her struggle, crash and burn, and ultimately learn, grow, and come out on the other side.

-As a result she has spread her wings, developed confidence and the strength she needs to do whatever it takes.
-And she is incredibly proud of herself and so are we.
+As a result, she has spread her wings and developed confidence and the strength she needs to do whatever it takes.
+And she is incredibly proud of herself, and so are we.

 Is what we’re really doing helping our kids or stunting their growth?